The Met: Live in HD: Kevin Puts’ THE HOURS

 About the series

-Athena Cinema, University Libraries and Environmental Studies Program present the 8th annual Sustainability Film Series.
-For the first time ever, the series will be presented virtually.
+Athena Cinema, University Libraries and Environmental Studies Program present the 10th annual Sustainability Film Series.

 In keeping with all previous series, each film will be followed by a panel discussion featuring faculty members, students and community members.

-Free admission and post-show discussion, as part of the Fall Virtual Sustainability Series.
+Free admission and post-show discussion, as part of the Spring Sustainability Series.

 Share this Film